Design APIs 10x Faster

 There are good and bad things about both YAML and JSON.
 In addition to reading and writing issues, you’ll find some tools support only one or the other.
 It’s best to be familiar with both and plan to convert between them when needed.

 Whether wrestling with data formats or spinning up mock servers, there are tools to improve your API design experience.
 Start from scratch or import an existing description, then start building and sharing with your team.
-Stoplight’s Visual OpenAPI Designer provides a design-first suite of tools to help you build great APIs.
+Stoplight Studio - our free visual OpenAPI Designer provides a design-first suite of tools to help you build great APIs.